tenforce/ember-esco-concept-description/README.md

 - if a custom made component is empty and needs to be hidden, it has to send a "emptyComponent" action
 - custom components will receive the concept, and any parameters specified in the JSON

+On a heading and item level, you can also specify something to display in case the inner component is empty.
+  displayEmpty:
+    target:
+      type: 'string'
+      name: 'None'

 An example of JSON configuration file (in coffeescript):
 conceptDescription:
     title: